-Early research suggested that it could take 2 weeks for your body to get over a mild illness, or up to 6 weeks for severe or critical cases.
-Newer data show that recovery varies for different people, depending on things like your age and overall health.
+Early research suggested that it could take 2 weeks for your body to get over a mild illness or up to 6 weeks for severe or critical cases.
+Recovery varies for different people, depending on things like your age and overall health.
 Fatigue, headache, and trouble breathing were the symptoms most likely to linger.

 CDC guidelines say that if you’ve been sick, you should isolate yourself at home until all of these things are true:

 - You haven’t had a fever for 24 hours without using a fever-reducing medicine.